abhith/abhith.net/src/pages/blog/best-laptop-for-programming.md

 `youtube: https://www.youtube.com/watch?v=EloUckKqAKc`

-Its the cheapest in my list.
+Its the cheapest in this list.

 ##### Cons